PaulGilmartin/django-pgpubsub/README.md

   pgpubsub can easily be configured so that we can replay "lost" messages, but this comes at the performance penalty of inserting a row into a table before sending each notification.
-This is the same penalty we must pay if we wish to have concurrent processes listening to the same channel without duplicate notiifcation processing, as explained in the **Exactly-once notification processing** section above.
+This is the same penalty we must pay if we wish to have concurrent processes listening to the same channel without duplicate notifcation processing, as explained in the **Exactly-once notification processing** section above.

 Alternatives